 While ICANN is officially a not-for-profit entity, many registries are actually profit-taking companies.
 These registries benefit significantly when domains carry higher prices.
 They are constrained by IANA regulators, but these regulations have been relaxed, and regular annual price increases are signalled to continue.
-ICANN used to regulate tight control of pricing for certain TLDs, which they still do for some names like .com, but they have allowed these names to increase by 7-10%.
+ICANN used to regulate tight control of pricing for certain TLDs, like .com, but they have allowed these names to increase by 7-10%.

 Our ICANN registration is a major step towards becoming a registrar, at which point we will work directly with administrators like ICANN.
 This direct relationship will enable us to offer better value and will also give us lower costs per domain.
 It adds up to more opportunity to offer competitive pricing to customers like you.